 The Waxing Portion of Your Project: Use a flat mop to apply a liquid wax and allow it to usually dry a half hour to an hour.

 The Satisfying Last Stage of Buffing: You will need a commercial buffer that you can rent from various places.
 Add a buffing pad and go in one direction with the buffer.
 You will likely add another layer of wax so it will be thick enough for subsequent polishing.

 We hope you have found this post helpful.
 We are here to answer all your questions about buffing floors.
-Contact JDI Cleaning Systems any time.
+Services Contact JDI Cleaning Services any time.